a part of the Ontario Government's Long-Term Care Staffing Plan funding

 - Program fee funded by the Ontario government for eligible students

 Is a career in PSW for you?
 Listen to what one of our students has to say!

 Once admitted to the program:

-The student will be required to provide proof of:
+The student will be required to provide proof of the following immunizations/vaccines:

 - Negative 2-step mantoux (tuberculosis) test (or clear chest x-ray)